gbowerman/vmsstools/README.md

   2. Delete an extension from a VM Scale Set by name.
   3. Add an extension to a VM Scale Set by providing a JSON file containing the properties.

+Note: this tool just updates the VMSS model.
+After that, if the VMSS 'upgradePolicy' property is set to 'Manual', you will have to call manualUgrade on the VMs to apply the update.

 ### Showing which extensions are installed

 Lists the extensions installed in a specified scale set, including name, publisher, version.